 From 2000 to 2014, the reported incidents of gonorrhea slowly declined throughout Georgia, with 13,770 reported cases in 2014.
 However, since that time, the CDC documents a drastic increase.
 In 2017, there were 22,667 total reported cases, more than a 60% increase from three years earlier.
 Fulton County, with a rate of 385.7 per 100,000 residents, had the fourth-highest incident rate among Georgia’s counties.

 Before the recent uptick in syphilis outbreaks in Fulton County and across the United States, the disease was nearing extinction in this country.
 Over the past five years, syphilis incidences have increased substantially, with the CDC recording 1,489 reported cases throughout Georgia in 2017, over 1,000 more than in 2000.
 Fulton County reported 424 cases, and its rate of 40.7 per 100,000 residents was second highest in the state.

 Not all individuals with an STD experience symptoms, and some may only have minor discomfort.
 However, untreated STDs can lead to serious negative health issues, including problems with fertility and some can potentially lead to death.
 For sexually active individuals, it is critical to know whether you have an STD.
 Regular testing is the only way to be sure — even if you think your chances of exposure are slim.

-Empowerment Resource Center is a nonprofit organization that provides prevention education, risk reduction, testing, and treatment services for STDs.
-The attached Comprehensive Intervention Clinic handles STD screening and provides acute treatment.
-Patients can provide a specimen and wait for processing from a single health provider.
-Free and low-cost healthcare services are available, along with family planning services.
-More than 500 patients receive treatment each year.
+Empowerment Resource Center is a nonprofit organization that provides birth control, prevention education, risk reduction, testing, and treatment services for STDs.
+The ERC Comprehensive Intervention Clinic offers free to low-cost health care services, including a full range of STD screening and treatment, along with mental health therapy, substance abuse treatment, and family planning services.
+More than 500 patients receive treatment from the center each year.

 230 Peachtree Street NW, Suite 1800